Entangled Relations: Leveraging NLI and Meta-analysis to Enhance Biomedical Relation Extraction: Results

-\item \textit{w/o Group prediction selection}: To remove this module, we select all entailed predictions regardless of how many entail predictions are made within a group of premise-hypothesis pairs.
-Doing this removes the constraint imposed by the single-class classification task and allows the model to freely predict multiple classes for a single relation instance.
-This ablation experiment led to a drop in performance across ChemProt and ReTACRED but most significantly in BioRED, which we suspect results from the closeness in BioRED's ``positively correlated'' and ``associated'' relation classes.
-These classes were typically confused in an informal error analysis since ``associated'' can sometimes be considered a hypernym of ``positively correlated,'' leading the model to predict ``entail'' for both of the corresponding hypotheses. \end{enumerate}
+\item \textit{w/o Group Prediction Selection}: Without this module, we select \textit{all} entailed predictions regardless of how many \textit{entail} predictions are made within a group of premise-hypothesis pairs.
+Doing this allows the model to predict multiple classes for a single relation instance.
+This ablation experiment led to a drop in performance across all datasets but most significantly on BioRED, which we suspect results from the closeness in BioRED's ``positively correlated'' and ``associated'' relation classes, as ``associated'' can sometimes be considered a hypernym of ``positively correlated,'' leading the model to predict \textit{entail} for both of the corresponding hypotheses. \end{enumerate}